Sunuwar alphabet

 The Sunuwar alphabet (previously the Jenticha script, occasionally Kõits script) is an alphabet developed by Krishna Bahadur Jentich in 1942, to write the Sunwar language, a member of the Kiranti language family spoken in Eastern Nepal, as in Sikkim.
 It is recognised in Sikkim and used as an official writing system.
 The alphabet has 33 letters, 10 numerals and 1 'auspicious sign'.

-It is a grammatological isolate, though some symbols bear recognition to the Limbu and Latin scripts.
+It is a grammatological isolate, though some symbols resemble those of the Limbu and Latin scripts.
 The script is written left to right.
 The writing system currently has no official standard.

-When first created, the script was a pure alphabet, and has come to include a default non written /a/, giving it a feature of an abugida.
+When first created, the script was a pure alphabet, and has come to include a default non written /a/, a feature of an abugida.

 History

 When Jentich first created the alphabet, it was limited to 22 letters, in addition to the 10 digits.
 Vowel length was not written, letters could also represent their retroflex consonant equivalent, and aspirated consonants were written as digraphs, using the letter hamso.
 The letter na was used to represent both nasal consonants and vowel nasalisation, also through the use of digraphs.
 The velar nasal [ŋ] was shown with a digraph of the consonants na and gil, as in English /ng/.
 Tones were also not shown in the orthography, despite Sunwar being a tonal language.
 The letter secha was used to show both the voiceless postalveolar fricative [ʃ] and the voiceless alveolar sibilant [s].

 During the tail end of the 20th century, users of the language added a further 11 letters into the script: